How to Create Accessible Content

 - If you have the original or creating an original file, start there.
 Make the file accessible in that software and upload the accessible version into Canvas.
 This will copy into all courses as an accessible file.
 More about Accessible Documents: Online self-paced / Accessible Documents & Presentations.

-- If you do not have the original and used Ally’s tools to fix the file OR use SensusAccess to fix it.
-Then export the accessible version of the file.
-Delete the fixed one and RE-UPLOAD the accessible version back into the course.
+- If you do not have the original and used Ally’s tools to fix the file.
+Then export the fixed accessible version of the file.
+Delete it from Canvas and RE-UPLOAD the fixed accessible version back into the course.
 This will copy into other courses as an accessible file.